-To assess the potential for adverse health effects to troops, the following assumptions were made about dose and duration: A conservative (protective) assumption was that personnel routinely ingested 15 L/day of bottled water for up to 365 days (1-year).
-It was further assumed that control measures were not used.
-A total of three valid bottled water samples were collected on 29 August 2006.
-The samples included PureLife, Emirates, and Viva brands of bottled water.
-No health risks from bottled water (drinking) exposures were identified based on the limited sample data.
+To assess the potential for adverse health effects to troops the following assumptions were made about dose and duration: All U.S. personnel at this location were expected to remain at this site for approximately 1 year.
+A conservative (protective) assumption was that personnel routinely consumed less than 5 liters per day (L/day) of non-drinking water for up to 365 days (1-year).
+It was further assumed that control measures and/or personal protective equipment were not used.
+A total of 18 disinfected bulk water, six well, two river water, and three unspecified non-drinking) samples, from 9 January 2007 to 16 August 2012 were evaluated for this health risk assessment.
+No chemicals were detected at levels above the short or long-term MEGs.

-4.1.3 Short-term and long-term health risk:
+4.1.3 Short and long-term health risks: